Delocated: Season 3 (2012)

+Series finale (2013)

 International broadcast

 In Canada, Delocated previously aired on G4's Adult Digital Distraction block, and currently airs on the Canadian version of Adult Swim.

 Home media

 The first two seasons were released on DVD in the United States on January 17, 2012.
 In Australia Madman Entertainment has plans to release the DVD as well according to a DVD sampler.

+The series was also available to stream on Max until December 2023.